 - Post-16: A levels, advanced general qualifications, apprenticeships, employment combined with training, supported internships, tech levels and traineeships.

-- Post-18: further education courses, higher apprenticeships and undergraduate degrees.
+- Post-18: further education course, higher apprenticeships and undergraduate degrees.

-Beths arranges visits to universities such as Oxford, Cambridge and Sussex.
-Up-to-date local insight days into the workplace and also college open days are advertised on the rolling PowerPoint in the LRC for the students to be aware of and have the right information when organising visits themselves, usually during out of school hours.
+We arrange visits to universities such as to Oxford, Cambridge and Sussex.
+Up-to-date local insight days into the workplace and also college open days are advertised on the rolling PowerPoint in the LRC for the students to be aware of and have the right information when organising these themselves, usually during out of school hours.
 These are helpful for students to attend as it can contribute to the decision-making process.

 Securing support for choices and progression

-In addition to the National Careers Service website and kudosinspire Beths provides a range of digital resources to students to self-assess their skills and research careers options.
+In addition to the National Careers Service website and kudos we provide a range of digital resources to students self-assess their skills and research careers options.
 The LRC also has a handbook which has been produced in-house and provides a varied list of helpful websites on careers, apprenticeships, voluntary work, universities and further education as well as other advice such as CV building and interview tips.
-This is in hard-copy form at the moment but the goal this year is to get it transferred onto the careers advice and guidance section on Fronter, with the aim of it being more readily accessible to all students in school or at home.
+This is in hard-copy form and can be obtained from the LRC as well as pdf versions on the school website.